1,179 Houses For Rent in Cincinnati, OH

 Working in Cincinnati - Business Opportunities

-Known as 'the Blue Chip City', Procter & Gamble has its headquarters in Cincinnati and is one of the city's major employers.
-The General Electric Aircraft Engines plant is located in Glendale and is another great employer - they have a well developed internship program in place through many of the city's local universities like University of Cincinnati, Xavier, Miami University, and University of Dayton.
+Procter & Gamble has its headquarters in Cincinnati and is one of the city's major employers.
+The General Electric Aircraft Engines plant is located in Glendale and is another great employer - they have a well-developed internship program in place through many of the city's local universities like University of Cincinnati, Xavier, Miami University, and University of Dayton.
 Cincinnati boasts many options for those involved in consumer packaged goods.

 Living in Cincinnati

-Cincinnati has many sporting venues to entertain.
-The Cincinnati Reds (the world's first professional baseball team), the Cincinnati Bengals, (a National Football League team), the Cincinnati Masters (the oldest tennis tournament in the United States played in its original city), as well as several minor league teams including the Cincinnati Kings (a professional soccer team), the Cincinnati Cyclones (a professional hockey team), and the Cincinnati Jungle Kats (an arena football team) make the town home.
-The Cyclones are in many ways a town favorite whose success has helped draw in other minor league teams.
+Cincinnati has many sporting venues to entertain everyone.
+The Cincinnati Reds (the world's first professional baseball team), the Cincinnati Bengals (a National Football League team), the Cincinnati Masters (the oldest tennis tournament in the United States played in its original city), as well as several minor league teams including the Cincinnati Kings (a professional soccer team), the Cincinnati Cyclones (a professional hockey team), and the Cincinnati Jungle Kats (an arena football team) make the town home.
+The Cyclones are a town favorite -- their success has helped draw in other minor league teams.

 Also making its home in or just outside the city is King's Island, Cincinnati's amusement park and home of two of the country's best wooden roller coasters - 'The Beast' and 'The Son of Beast'.
 The city boasts many parks and woodlands within easy driving distance.

 Cincinnati enjoys a very affordable cost of living in comparison to other major U.S. cities.
-Making a home in the trendy Mount Adams will probably allow you to walk to work downtown and houses for rent are reasonably priced.
-Apartments and rental houses are plentiful throughout the suburbs as well and the prices are lower than the national average.
+Making a home in the trendy Mount Adams will probably allow you to walk to work downtown, and rental homes are reasonably priced.
+Homes are plentiful throughout the suburbs as well, and the prices are lower than the national average.

 Favorite Restaurants in Cincinnati